 HALDANE ROYALTY — Sam Curto and Willa Fitzgerald were crowned the Haldane High School homecoming king and queen on Sept.
 22. (Photo provided)

 PUTNAM PRO LEAVING — Jim Woods, the PGA pro at the Putnam County Golf Course, has resigned to become the pro at a course in Bedford Spring, Pennsylvania.
 In a statement, the Endicott native recalled pulling into the golf course when he took the job seven years ago to find a dirt parking lot, a clubhouse that needed a facelift and the fairways and greens “in pretty rough shape.”
 He said he was proud to have been part of the transformation of the facility.
 Woods is shown (left) with Sean O’Gara, the 2018 Putnam County Amateur Champion.
-(Photo provided)The Current is a nonprofit supported by its readers; please consider a year-end gift.
+(Photo provided)The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.